ilpropheta/ilpropheta.github.io/README.md

 # Timeline

-Here's a quick look at some key moments that have shaped my professional journey — mostly "firsts" that stand out.
+Here's a quick look at some key moments that (I think) have shaped my professional journey — mostly "firsts" that stand out.
 This is as much a reminder for myself as it is a snapshot of my path.
 I'm not the type to say, "I started programming at 8" or such, as if that's the only way to become a good developer.
 I didn’t spend my childhood glued to a screen, coding all night, avoiding sports, and obsessing over computers and videogames.
 Instead, I had a balanced and cheerful childhood, thanks to my family.
 I played sports, had fun, and just enjoyed being a kid.
 I was introduced to computers early on, and while I was instantly fascinated, I let that seed of passion grow, watering it from time to time without drowning or straining it.
 When the time was right, I was ready to dive in and take the next big step.

 - During '90s
   - learned basics of computers and batch scripting